juniorgasparotto/SysCommand/documentation/en.md

 ## <a name="specifying-commands" />Specifying the types of commands

 When specifying each `Command` which will be used, you lose the automatic search feature, but gains the flexibility to control what `Commands` should or should not be part of your system.
-For this you can work in two ways, `inclusiva` or `exclusiva` .
+For this you can work in two ways, the **inclusive** or **exclusive**.
 The inclusive form is basically the specification of each `Command` and the exclusive is the opposite, first if everything loads and then remove what you don't want.

-The class `SysCommand.ConsoleApp.Loader.AppDomainCommandLoader` is responsible for fetching the commands to automatically and you can use it in a unique fashion.
-Internally the system makes use of it if the parameter `commandsTypes` is `null` .
+The class `SysCommand.ConsoleApp.Loader.AppDomainCommandLoader` is responsible for pick up `Commands` automatically and you can use it if you want to use.
+Internally the system makes use of it if the `commandsTypes` parameter is `null` .

 **Inclusive form example:**